Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 If you want to beat the crowds (and heat!), the early morning guided tour is your best option.
 You'll get prime photo opportunities and cooler weather.
 If waking up early isn't your thing, afternoon guided tours let you sleep in while still benefiting from expert guidance.

 Want to see something beyond the usual Teotihuacán sights?
 The pre-Hispanic cave experience is fascinating, you’ll explore ancient underground caves used by pre-Hispanic civilizations (46.5 kms away), accompanied by a cultural presentation, traditional food tasting, and deep historical context.
-This special tour runs for about 6 hours with transport included.

 If you're looking for something truly memorable, consider a Teotihuacán hot air balloon ride.
 Flights take off very early (around 5am) and last around 45 minutes over Teotihuacán's stunning pyramids.
-After landing, you get a flight certificate with sparkling wine and a hearty breakfast (some even serve it in a natural cave !).
+After landing, you get a flight certificate with sparkling wine and a hearty breakfast (some even serve it in a natural cave!).
 Keep in mind, there are some restrictions: you can't participate if you're pregnant, have heart conditions, mobility issues, or weigh over 150kg.

 If you’re into short, focused explorations, the 2-hour walking tour of the Sun and Moon Pyramids is a great pick.
 Learn about the Great Goddess, ancient rituals, and the lost solar deity once worshiped here.
 The tour also stops at the Palace of Quetzalpapalotl, where carvings of owls and jaguars adorn its pillars.
 Just make sure your ticket includes entry, some tours don’t, so you’ll need to buy it at the gate.